jyw321/MD-Project/README.md

 ## Where to Go ##
 * To transfer contents from **standard-MD formatted discs** (including SP, LP2, LP4) to local computer, visit [here](Standard-MD.md)
 * To transfer contents from **Hi-MD formatted discs** (including PCM, Hi-SP, Hi-LP) to local computer, visit [here](Hi-MD.md)
-* The above two methods tend to extract the original atrac-format tracks by automatically converting them into .WAV format, except for the tracks recorded in SP mode.
-If you want to retrieve audio tracks in its original atrac-format, you may also want to try this under-experimenting approach by visiting here.
+* The above two methods tend to extract the original atrac-format tracks by *automatically converting them into .wav format*, except for the tracks recorded in SP mode.
+If you DON'T want that, but hope to retrieve audio tracks in its original atrac-format, you may try this under-experimenting approach by visiting [here](Experimenting_with_Platinum-MD.md).

 #### *Don't know the format?* ####
 * Hi-MD is indicated on the surface of a Hi-MD disc, while standard MD discs do not have the "Hi-MD" logo